When is the best time of year to visit Botswana?

 When is the best time to visit Botswana and Victoria Falls?

-The best time to see Botswana and Victoria Falls is during May as it’s at its fullest after the end of the rainy season.
-Victoria Falls lies just outside of Botswana in neighbouring Zimbabwe and it is known as one of the natural wonders of the world.
+The best time to see Botswana and Victoria Falls is during May as the flow is at its fullest after the end of the rainy season.
+Victoria Falls lies just outside of Botswana in neighboring Zimbabwe and it is known as one of the natural wonders of the world.
 When in full flow, it is also known as the greatest curtain of falling water in the world.

 Best time to visit Botswana - a monthly guide

 A new year in Botswana starts off slowly as frequent thunderstorms, intense rains and low animal spotting during this time mean that visitors usually give this time a pass.
 If you’re willing to embrace the wilder weather, you might just see newborn herbivores and their stalking predators among the lush vegetation.
 Keep an eye on the sky for migratory birds as well.

 Best for: migrating birds and zebras, flowers and greenery across the plains

 Botswana will be very muddy and humid this month as February records the heaviest rainfall of the year.
 Typically, between November to April the temperatures average 72°F to 79°F degrees but these are perfect conditions for the newly blooming flowers.
 If you're lucky, you might also catch the migration of zebras and birds.

 Best for: mild weather, less rainfall and elephants in the Okavango Delta

 Temperatures in March sit around 18-30 degrees with rains finally ebbing as the region moves towards the dry season.
 The national parks are alive with wildlife, especially the Chobe and Moremi parks as both the region's local herbivores and carnivores turn up at the scene, so keep your binoculars on hand.
 There’s also a large amount of blooming fauna and an unfortunately high number of pesky mosquitos at this time due to all the excess water from the wet season.
 We'd recommend keeping the bug spray close.